 You can niche down into almost any category, but I’ve tried my best to list the ones that make the most sense to me.
 If you think of any more, feel free to share them, especially if you’ve been successful.
-Here are some of the best target markets for financial advisors.

-1. Occupation niche.
+1. Occupation Niche

 This is my personal favorite, and it also seems to be the category that meshes the best with my private clients.
 Some financial advisors are career-changers; they enter the financial services arena after many years in another career.
 Most of the time it’s a no-brainer to pursue people within the former career.
 After all, as a career-changer, you have two distinct advantages:

 If you’re not a career-changer, you can still niche down to a particular occupational group.
-Here are a few questions to help you brainstorm:
+Here are a few questions to help you brainstorm

-2. Specific companies.
+2. Specific Companies